eProsima/Fast-DDS-monitor/docs/rst/ros/galactic/galactic.rst

 ########

 This section shows how to install and deploy some ROS 2 galactic nodes in order to monitor them with Fast DDS Monitor.
-It assumes that

 Installation
 ============

-First of all, follow the :ref:`installation_manual_linux` on this documentation to install the Fast DDS Monitor.
+First of all, follow the :ref:`installation_manual_linux` on this documentation to install Fast DDS Monitor.

 Fast DDS is not installed by default in the ROS 2 Galactic release.
-Thus, first step is required is to download Fast DDS and compile it with statistics.
+Thus, first required step is to download Fast DDS and compile it with statistics.

 Installation from sources
 -------------------------